hexops-graveyard/pgtrgm_emperical_measurements/README.md

 ## Overview

+- `cmd/corpusindex` small Go program which bulk inserts the corpus into Postgres
-- `cmd/githubscrape` contains a script that fetches the top 1,000 repositories for any language.
+- `cmd/githubscrape` small Go program that fetches the top 1,000 repositories for any language.
+- `cmd/visualize-docker-json-stats` cleans up `docker_stats_logs/` output for visualization using [the jp tool](https://github.com/sgreben/jp).
+- `docker_logs/` logs from the Docker container during execution.
+- `docker_stats_logs/` logs from `docker stats` during indexing/querying the corpus, showing CPU/memory usage over time.
 - `top_repos/` contains URLs to the top 1,000 repositories for a given language.
 In total, 20,578 repositories.
-- `./clone_corpus.sh` clones all 20,578 repositories (concurrently.)
+- `clone-corpus.sh` clones all 20,578 repositories (concurrently.)
+- `extract-base-postgres-config.sh` extracts the base Postgres config from the Docker image.
+- `index-corpus.sh` used to invoke the `corpusindex` tool for every repository, once cloned.
+- `query-corpus.sh` runs detailed search queries over the corpus
+- `run-postgres.sh` runs the Postgres server Docker image.

 ## Cloning the corpus